12 hour wave leader

 Having completed Around the Bay many times, and the 250km option twice, I was looking for a new challenge a couple of years ago.
 So a few mates and I decided to take on Peaks Falls Creek in 2017, which was certainly a challenge, but oh so rewarding.
-Later that year I had the honour of riding as a 12 hour wave rider for Peaks Cradle Mountain 2017, and again for Peaks Falls Creek in 2018.
-Now I’m hooked and ready to go again in 2019.
+Later that year I had the honour of riding as a 12 hour wave rider for Peaks Cradle Mountain 2017, and again for Peaks Falls Creek in 2018, 2019, 2020 and 2021.
+Now I’m hooked and ready to go again in 2022.

 What would you say to riders who are hesitant to commit to a ride as challenging as Peaks?